Saint-Gaudens double eagle: Inception

 Saint-Gaudens had intended a flying eagle design for the cent, but developed it for the twenty-dollar piece after learning that by law, an eagle was not to appear on the cent.
 Saint-Gaudens's health worsened through 1906, as the cancer which would kill him forced him to have his assistant, Henry Hering, deal with many of the details of the work.
 Saint-Gaudens had the models for the coins made in Paris, rather than at the Mint, in order to bypass any obstruction by the Mint.
 It was not until December 1906 that Roosevelt was finally given coin-sized models of Saint-Gaudens's work by Hering, and Roosevelt wrote to the ailing sculptor, "I have instructed the Director of the Mint that these dies are to be reproduced just as quickly as possible and just as they are.
 It is simply splendid.
 I suppose I shall be impeached for it by Congress, but I shall regard that as a very cheap payment!"

 The obverse of Saint-Gaudens's final design shows a female figure of Liberty, who also represents victory.
 Saint-Gaudens based his design on the female figure he had designed in creating New York City's monument to General William Tecumseh Sherman, but the sculptor's ultimate inspiration was the Nike of Samothrace.
 The figure for the Sherman monument was modeled by Hettie Anderson, one of the artist's favorite subjects.
+An alternative theory states that Saint-Gaudens modelled Liberty on a woman named Mary Cunningham (born c.1880 in Carrick, County Donegal, Ireland), whom he met at an inn near his studio in Cornish, New Hampshire.
 On the coin, Liberty holds a torch in one hand, representing enlightenment; an olive branch in the other, a symbol of peace.
 She strides across a rocky outcrop; behind her are the United States Capitol and the rays of the Sun.
 The figure is surrounded by 46 stars, one for each of the states in 1907.
 The reverse is a side view of a flying eagle, seen slightly from below, with a rising Sun and its rays behind it, complementing the obverse design.
 The edge bears the lettering "E Pluribus Unum".
 (Note: Yeoman 2013.
 Oklahoma was admitted into the Union in late 1907, but the authorizing legislation had been passed in 1906.
 Burdette 2006.)
 Saint-Gaudens felt he could not place a third line of text on the reverse without unbalancing the composition, and the obverse lacked room for the motto, so it was placed on the edge.